Resources by Subject: "Police Studies"

 In order to take the tests, you must register for a personal account.
 Simply click on the "Register" button under "New User," and then create a personal login and password that you can remember.
 If logging in from off campus, you must first use your EKU email login/password when prompted, and then you'll need to login with your LearningExpress personalized login and password.

-Full text coverage of thousands of news databases arranged geographically and topically, hundreds of newswires as well as business, trade, and professional publications.
+Westlaw Next offers full text coverage to thousands of news databases arranged geographically and topically, hundreds of newswires as well as business, trade, and professional publications.
 Full text access to federal and state case and statutory law, and European Union information.